docchang/pgsqlmgr/README.md

 ---

-**Note**: This project is actively under development.
-APIs and features may change before the v1.0 release.
-See our [milestones](docs/design/PostgreSQL%20Manager%20Milestones.md) for current progress.
+**Note**: This project is actively under development with core features implemented and tested.
+The listing functionality is complete and ready for use.
+See our [milestones](docs/design/PostgreSQL%20Manager%20Milestones.md) for upcoming features.